|

 the world easily..

-shows 6 cards suit with 5-11 HCP.
+shows 6 cards suit.
 2 Clubs opening is strong and artificial.
 Limit raises,

 Stayman, transfers, RKCB, negative doubles, are standard conventions.
 Jump